jhooge/CourseraCourses/DataScience/9_DevelopingDataProducts/README.md

 ![](images/shinyApp.png?raw=true)

-This shiny app has been created as part of the Coursera Course \”Developing Data Products\”.
+This shiny app has been created as part of the Coursera Course “Developing Data Products”.
 It uses Mixtures of Gaussians for a Model Based Cluster analysis of the Pima Indian Diabetes Database.
 Up to ten components can be chosen for the mixtures.
 The supervised classification result, together with classification uncertainty and errors can be observed in 2D projections of the feature space.